COM101 - Mass Media and Society

-(4 credits) Students learn genres of writing for print and broadcast journalism and video, as well as for public relations and advertising.
+(4 credits) (Writing intensive) Students learn genres of writing for print and broadcast journalism and video, as well as for public relations and advertising.
 They learn these genres in relation to each other and in relation to their organizational contexts and audiences.
 Included are reporting, organizing and writing, as well as basic legal and ethical guidelines for reporters and writers in journalism and PR.
 Prerequisite: COM101x or permission of instructor.

 (2 credits) This course introduces students to some of the basic equipment, aesthetic techniques and procedures used in creating short videos.
 Students will practice these skills through a series of projects, assessing how the techniques could be applied to their unique areas of study.